-- Communicate to your customers on a large scale!
+- Communicate with your customers on a large scale!
 Deliver light-hearted public service announcements (PSA) at specific times during the day explaining your customer code of conduct and ways to communicate with staff in the event of an incident.

 - Being able to exceed customer expectations is a crucial ingredient to a successful Implement customer request tracking software to increase staff efficiency and enhance performance.
 Never overlook a wheelchair request again.

-- Re-deploy your rapid response team to the parking lot anywhere from 10 minutes before the end of the day to the end of the day, depending on activity on your property.
+- Re-deploy your rapid response team to the parking lot anywhere from 10 minutes before the end of the day to the end of the day, depending on the activity on your property.

 - Re-deploy your police force to the parking lot complete with patrol cars and lights flashing, along with officers on foot.
 This is a useful deterrent for potential hazards.
-It also provides assurance to your customers they will experience a safe and smooth exit from the property.
+It also provides assurance to your customers; they will experience a safe and smooth exit from the property.